sentialabs/porpoise/README.md

     bundle exec rspec spec

+Tests take some time as there's some performance tests included.

 Console:

     ./bin/console

 PR's are welcome :)

+## Todo

+Of course there's still some work to do.
+Performance tests do not represent actual performance, as they currently use a memory store which should be file based to include disk I/O in the tests.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/porpoise.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sentialabs/porpoise.